-Thanks to modern web technologies, Progressive Web Apps (PWA) run in a browser, don’t require separate distribution, combine features of native apps with the benefits of a mobile experience and let you keep them on the Home screen without the hassle of an app store.
+Thanks to modern web technologies like HTML5, Progressive Web Apps run in a browser, don’t require separate distribution, combine features of native apps with the benefits of a mobile experience and let you keep them on the Home screen without the hassle of an app store.

 PWA typically offers a website’s lightweight version with some extended functionalities.

 With Safari on iOS 11.3 and macOS 10.13.4 later, you can take advantage of PWAs.
-PWAs on the iOS platform require HTML5 features like the Web App Manifest specification and Service Workers to let backgrounds scripts power PWAs.
+PWAs on the iOS platform require HTML5 features like the Web App Manifest specification and Service Workers so that they can use crucial background scripts.